refinedev/refine/documentation/docs/ui-integrations/ant-design/components/themed-layout/index.md

 ### `Footer`

-The footer section of the layout is displayed at the bottom of the page. **refine** doesn't provide a default footer component.
+The footer section of the layout is displayed at the bottom of the page. **Refine** doesn't provide a default footer component.
 However, you can pass a custom component to the `Footer` prop to display a footer section.

 Here is an example of how to display a footer section: